 Standing Quads Stretch

-PROGRESSION: If you want to intensify the stretch, you can just bring the knee back a little bit more.
-This targets the quads, the front of the hips and hip flexors which tend to be tight if you have anterior pelvic tilt.
+Progression: If you want to intensify the stretch, you can bring the knee back a little bit more.
+This targets the quads, the front of the hips and hip flexors, which tend to be tight if you have anterior pelvic tilt.

 90-90 Hip Flexor Stretch

-Perform 1 set of 2 reps, alternating back and forth on each side with 20 seconds hold and intensity of light stretch.
+Perform one set of 2 reps, alternating back and forth on each side with 20 seconds hold and intensity of light stretch.

 The Pigeon Pose

-Perform 1 set of 2 reps, alternating back and forth, with 20 seconds hold and intensity of light stretch in the hip rotators.
+Perform one set of 2 reps, alternating back and forth, with 20 seconds hold and intensity of light stretch in the hip rotators.